First-Time Buyers

 The FHSA is the most powerful tax tool available to first-time home buyers in Canada.
 Introduced in 2023, it allows you to contribute up to $8,000 per year to a maximum of $40,000 lifetime, with contributions being tax-deductible (like an RRSP) and withdrawals being tax-free when used for a qualifying first home purchase (like a TFSA).

-If you have not opened an FHSA yet, do it today — even if you're a year away from buying.
+If you have not opened an FHSA yet, do it today, even if you're a year away from buying.
 The contribution room accumulates from the year you open the account, so opening it now means you can contribute up to $16,000 by the time you buy if you open in 2025 and buy in 2026.

 FHSA + RRSP First Home Buyers' Plan combination: You can use both programs together.
-The RRSP First Home Buyers' Plan lets you withdraw up to $35,000 from your RRSP for a first home purchase ($70,000 combined for couples).
-When used alongside an FHSA, a couple could have access to over $110,000 in tax-sheltered savings for a down payment.
+The RRSP First Home Buyers' Plan lets you withdraw up to $60,000 from your RRSP for a first home purchase ($120,000 combined for couples).
+When used alongside an FHSA, a couple could have access to over $200,000 in tax-sheltered savings for a down payment.

 Step 4: Get Pre-Approved Before You Make an Offer

-Mortgage pre-approval for first-time buyers in Toronto is not optional — it is essential.
+Mortgage pre-approval for first-time buyers in Toronto is not optional, it is essential.
 In a competitive market, sellers often won't even consider offers without a pre-approval letter.
 More importantly, the pre-approval process will reveal any issues with your income documentation, credit, or debt levels before you find a home you love.

 A pre-approval from a mortgage agent in Toronto gives you access to rates from multiple lenders and a commitment letter that holds the rate for 90 to 120 days.
 This protects you if rates rise while you're searching.
+Read our full guide to mortgage pre-approval in Toronto for the documentation list and what can void your approval before closing.

 Step 5: Understand the Mortgage Stress Test